Causes and treatment of yellow watery diarrhea in adults

 6. Liver disease

 Liver diseases, including cirrhosis and hepatitis, can diminish bile salts, which are crucial for food digestion and nutrient absorption.
-Gallstones or gallbladder sludge can further limit bile reaching the intestines, causing both pain and yellow stool.
+Gallstones or gallbladder sludge can further limit bile’s reach in the intestines, causing pain and yellow stool.

 Liver and gallbladder functions are integral for bile production and storage.
 If issues arise, such as hepatitis from alcohol, viruses, or infection, biliary cirrhosis, cysts in the bile duct, gallstones, or tumors in the liver, gallbladder, or pancreas, the stool may adopt a pale or yellowish color, occasionally accompanied by diarrhea.